 K.C. has completed her 1st sewing project, the Pick Pocket Skirt from Sew News Magazine’s website Sew Daily.
 The website provides a collection of download patterns for beginners.
 Shout out to Bianca (@thanksimadethem on Instagram) for suggesting this group of patterns.
 Bianca says “Every sewing kit comes with a seam ripper and every expert was once a beginner.”
 I think we can all say AMEN to that!
-(Photo Credit: @byleahlegend)
+(Photo Credit: @byleahlegend) (Fabric is sold out)

 I downloaded the Sew Quick + Easy pattern collection because it’s for beginners and I’m a beginner.
 The collection had all the patterns in it except the Pick Pocket Skirt pattern.
 So I had to purchase the pattern from Sew Daily for $4.29.